 It should however be noted that the grounds for the protection are rather specific.
 The law will only apply if:

 – The employee genuinely believes that they are in serious and imminent danger; and

 – The belief, whether demonstrably correct or not, is considered to be “reasonable”.

 If all these elements are met, then taking any action against the employee, whether that be not paying them or dismissing them, could fall foul of the protection.
 However, the risks can be mitigated by ensuring that you have a suitable and sufficient COVID risk assessment, and this is updated appropriately, as done correctly, this document should show there to be no serious or imminent danger.
 It is also worth having documented conversations over the employee’s specific safety concerns and take what remedial action you can to alleviate their concerns.

 - Section 20 Equality Act 2010 – Reasonable Adjustments

 If an employee has an underlying health issue that causes them to need to shield, or take extra precautions against covid, then there is every chance that this could be a “disability” as defined in law.
 In this instance, you potentially need to consider reasonable adjustments, and it’s not implausible that a reasonable adjustment could be to allow someone to continue working from home.

 - Section 57A Employment Rights Act 1996 – Dependant Care Leave

 If employees are having childcare issues, or have other caring responsibilities, then there is potential that they may need time off for dependent care leave, but just to be clear, this would be unpaid time off rather than necessarily a right to work from home.

-For a no obligation complimentary consultation with one of our experts, get in touch today on 0845 874 4086.
+For a no-obligation complimentary HR consultation with one of our experts, get in touch today on 0845 874 4086.